|The two faced Roman God Janus looked back at the old year and forward to the new.|

 During the Roman Republic around 156 BC it was also important as the day that the two consuls—the highest elective offices—began their one year terms.

 As is often the case, things changed when the Republic became an Empire.
 One of Julius Caesar’s most important acts was the adoption of a new solar calendar with twelve roughly equal months.
-After his assassination the Senate in 42 BC voted to deify him and celebrate his feast on January 1 of the Julian calendar named in his honor.
+After his assassination the Senate in 42 BC voted to deify him and celebrate his feast on January 1 of the Julian Calendar which was named in his honor.

 You would think that would have settled matters, at least in the territories controlled by the Empire.